-11. Competency Procedure Policy All competencies are Pass or Fail.
+11. Competency Procedure Policy All competencies must be passed with an 85% or better.
 All predetermined competency requirements in each clinical course must be successfully completed to progress in the program.
 Each student may attempt 2 different competencies per session.
 A maximum of 3 attempts will be allowed per competency, only 1 attempt per day following remediation.
 Half of the required competencies must be completed by midterm week or 1 point will be deducted from the final clinical grade for the incomplete number of competencies (example: 20 total competencies, 1⁄2 or 10 must be completed by mid-term, if only 8 are completed, 2 pts will be deducted from the final clinical grade).